Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Introduction

 one can express the operator $\Pi$ as a composition of operators $\Pi_i$,

-$t_i(x)$ here can be regarded as regular functions on $\mathcal{C}\subset G$.
+$u_i(x)$ here can be regarded as regular functions on $\mathcal{C}\subset G$.

-The first miracle of the quantum group case is that there are explicit formulas for the functions $t_i(x)$ in (\ref{factoriz}) expressing them in terms of matrix elements of finite-dimensional irreducible representations of $G$.
+The first miracle of the quantum group case is that there are explicit formulas for the functions $u_i(x)$ in (\ref{factoriz}) expressing them in terms of matrix elements of finite-dimensional irreducible representations of $G$.
 These formulas were obtained in \cite{S13}.
+In fact in this book we use these formulas in a modified form suitable for quantization.

-The main objective of this book is to obtain quantum group counterparts of these formulas and to define proper quantum group analogues $P_i$ and $\Pi^q$ of the operators $\Pi_i$ and $\Pi$.
-This provides a description of quantum group analogues of W--algebras, called q-W--algebras, as images of operators $\Pi^q$.
+The main objective of this book is to obtain quantum group counterparts of these formulas.
+This provides a description of quantum group analogues of W--algebras, called q-W--algebras, as images of operators $\Pi_c^q$ which are quantum analogues of $\Pi$, or, more precisely, of closely related operators $\Pi_c$ introduced by formula (\ref{pic}).
 This description implies that q-W--algebras belong to the class of the so-called Mickelsson algebras (see e.g. \cite{Z1,Z5,Z6,Z7,Z9} and \cite{Z2}, Ch.
 4).

-Magically, the classical formulas for $t_i(x)$ and formulas (\ref{Pis}) can be directly extrapolated to the quantum case, so the operator $\Pi^q$ is given in a factorized form similar to (\ref{PCs}).
-Note that no operators similar to $P_i$ and $\Pi^q$ can be defined in the Lie algebra setting discussed above.
+Magically, the appropriate modifications of the classical formulas for $u_i(x)$ and of formulas (\ref{Pis}) can be directly extrapolated to the quantum case, so the operator $\Pi_c^q$ is given in a factorized form similar to (\ref{PCs}).
+Note that no operators similar to $\Pi_c^q$ can be defined in the Lie algebra setting discussed above.